sam-delap/deepxromm/docs/usage.md

 There are two ways to use this package.
 You can either:

 1. Follow the usage guide below to run everything locally.
-1. Use the colab_tutortial.ipynb [Jupyter Notebook](https://drive.google.com/drive/folders/1X91DYNbcu4_tV1FMvF-28XB7p7SS-MBt) and an online computing platform like [Google Colab](https://colab.research.google.com/)
+1. Use the colab_tutorial.ipynb [Jupyter Notebook](https://drive.google.com/drive/folders/1X91DYNbcu4_tV1FMvF-28XB7p7SS-MBt) and an online computing platform like [Google Colab](https://colab.research.google.com/)
     1. If you are using this option, be sure to make a copy of the notebook before using it so that you can save your changes!

 ## Getting started and creating a new project
-1. If you haven't already, follow the steps in the [installation guide](install.md) to install this package's dependencies!
+1. If you haven't already, follow the steps in the [installation guide](install.md) to install this package!
 1. Activate your conda environment
     ```bash
     conda activate your-env-name